Kajabi/dse_challenge/README.md

 The rest of the contents of `thyme` are, for the most part, just part of the standard Next.js initial file set.

-You can run Thyme locally cloning this repository and running:
+You can run Thyme locally by cloning this repository and running:

 ```
 yarn install